 1001.4.1.5 Other Mineral Aggregates.
 Other mineral aggregates such as previously produced material, chat, slag, or other manufacturing by-products shall be treated as special cases.
-The District shall obtain instructions from Materials, prior to sampling these materials.
+The District shall obtain instructions from Central Office Construction and Materials, prior to sampling these materials.

 1001.4.1.6 Sampling.
 The mine or quarry site should be examined thoroughly, with care taken to obtain samples that represent each of the various ledges exposed in the mine or quarry face being sampled.
-A ledge stone sample shall include only those materials which indicate the inherent quality of the stone.
-Any materials which are identifiable as being deleterious shall not be included in the sample of the stone, since the Specifications will control the amount of such material that can be tolerated in the finished product.
-Any deviation from the above procedure must be approved by the State Project Operations Engineer.
+A ledge stone sample shall include only those materials that indicate the inherent quality of the stone.
+Any materials, which are identifiable as being deleterious, shall not be included in the sample of the stone, since the Specifications will control the amount of such material that can be tolerated in the finished product.
+Any deviation from the above procedure must be approved by the Assistant State Construction and Materials Engineer.